Success Stories

 Outcome: His gastrointestinal symptoms have improved significantly.
 He is now digesting his food efficiently and only has the occasional flare, which is much less intense.
 He is now on 100% meat minces that include bone, tripe and pumpkin.
 He is still on daily probiotics, fish oils, digestive enzymes and vitamins.
 Our aim will be to reduce the supplements to just the fish oils in the future and have him feeling 100% all the time.
 This journey in supporting Franklins health has taken six months, yet the overall outcome has been positive.

-Owners Feedback: August 2025
+Owners Feedback:

 “We can’t thank Jacqui enough for the care and expertise she provided in getting our golden boy, Franklin, back to health.
 Franklin suffers from IBD, and it had become so severe that he lost 5 kg, was in and out of the vet’s office every week, and no one could figure out the best way forward.
 Thankfully, one of our vets recommended seeking holistic care with Jacqui—and it worked a treat.